Illustration students and the estuary

 Team Lyra (JD, Josh, Sophie and Jacob, Plymouth University, BA (Hons) Illustration)

 Team Mario developed an idea to create a trail around the estuary along the Exe Trail exploring the use of ‘letterboxes’ such as are common on Dartmoor and stamps which could be collected along the wayn in a specially designed book.
 They also produced a poster which could be given as a prize for completion of the trail.
 One of the group, Renee, elected to pursue certain elements of the project further after the module was completed.

 Team Mario: Renee, Anna, Greta and Anna.

-BODY OF WATER BODY OF WATER: Water Monitoring creative lab/workshop day on Monday 19 July Are you interesting in or concerned about the water quality in the River Exe and on Exmouth Beach?
+BODY OF WATER BODY OF WATER: Water Monitoring creative lab/workshop day on Monday 19 July Are you interested in or concerned about the water quality in the River Exe and on Exmouth Beach?
 Maybe you’re a swimmer, kite-surfer, dog walker or fisherman and have...

 Tidelines Community Online GalleriesMaps, thoughts, diary entries and photos submitted as part of the ExeEstuary Box and online.
 Mapping the Exe Personal maps of the estuary Questions from the Exe Estuary Things we would like to know Exe Home Screen Phone framed...

 Film 7 of 7: Lympstone to Exmouth https://youtu.be/eosDNNUuc2o Jon's 7th film completes the circle almost to it's starting point.
 For the final part of the journey, the stone makes its way from Lympstone to Orcombe Point.
 It passes through the estuary on to the wide...